 The Little Sumba Hawk Owl is a small owl with no ear-tufts.
-It is also known as the Little Sumba Boobook.
+It is also known as the Little Sumba Boobook or the Least Boobook.

 Description: The face is Grey with white eye-brows, while the crown is greyish with fine barring.